 Reality check: a critical look at 4K

 So has 4K really brought the benefit that it promised?
 The truth is, if you’re watching an average-sized TV from the comfort of a sofa, then it’s likely that the visible difference between 4K and 1080p is minimal, even non-existent.
-That’s because 4K was invented for the cinema (or home cinema) experience.
-For an average TV, 1080p is already plenty enough resolution, and the enhanced resolution of 4K is mostly lost to the human eye.
+That’s because 4K was invented for the cinema, or home cinema, experience.
+For an average TV in people’s homes, 1080p is already plenty enough resolution, and the enhanced resolution of 4K is mostly lost to the human eye.
 That’s not to say 4K doesn’t have its place: for a big screen experience, or for close work on a 32-inch computer monitor, the difference in picture quality between 1080p and 4K can be dramatic.
 That’s exactly what 4K was designed for.
 But for any other situation it is usually overkill.

-So where does 8K fit in?
-If 4K only brought a benefit in certain situations, and no benefit at all in others: will anybody benefit from 8K?
+So where does 8K fit in if the benefits of 4K were already marginal?
 Is it just a cynical attempt by manufacturers to get us to update our TV sets and camera equipment, yet again?
 Or will it usher in a new age of stunning image quality?
 To answer that question properly, we have to delve a little deeper into the world of pixel density and visual acuity.

 Why does resolution matter?
 Here’s the facts

 The ultimate goal of these incredibly high resolution screens is to match the resolving limits of the human eye.
 This limit is called visual acuity, when the human eye can no longer discern between two points.
 Visual acuity is measured not in pixels, but in the resolving angle.
 According to Michael F Deering of Sun Systems, a typical visual acuity is 0.47 arc minutes, or 0.0078 degrees.
 Our actual “visual resolution” is less than this, at around 1 arc minute, or 0.0167 degrees.